Swagant/recroot.io/README.md

   - specific industries specialising in
 - Company
   - previous or current enterprises worked for

-### External (webscraper needs to calculate or identify alone)

-- Min_Connections
-  - minimum number of connections on AngelList
 - Position
   - previous or current position in organization
 - Has_Degree
   - checks if has secondary education degree
 - Min_Years_Of_Experience
   - minimum years of professional experience collectively
+- Quality
+  - qualities the employee should exhibit
+- Skill
+  - skills or capabilities proficient in

 ### Sample Descriptions*
 **Quotation marks should not be used in actual queries on the site*

 - "find somebody that operates from Silicon Valley, specialises in business development, systems and computer networks with at least 7 years of experience and a degree"

-- "find somebody who has 50+ connections, lives in Dusseldorf, has/had a position as manager while working in customer service"
+- "find somebody who lives in Dusseldorf, has/had a position as manager while working in customer service, who knows how to operate a restaurant and is patient and analutical"

 - "find somebody with 20 years of experience in impact investing, studied at ecole polytechnique and currently operates in marseille"